-Jaguar F-Pace review - MPG, CO2 and Running Costs
+Jaguar F-Pace review - MPG, CO2 and running costs

-- 1Jaguar F-Pace reviewWe named the Jaguar F-Pace our 2016 Car of the Year, and it's still a front runner in the upmarket SUV class
+- 1VerdictWith new on-board tech and hybrid power, the Jaguar F-Pace is still a front runner in the upmarket SUV class

 - 2Engines, performance and driveFew SUVs are as fun or capable as the Jaguar F-Pace, and it's nearly as sweet to drive as the Porsche Macan